Ten Love Songs: Singles

 On 24 October 2014, it was announced Ten Love Songs was to be released on 16 February 2015, and "Fade Away" was released as the album's lead single.
 Upon the album's release, the song debuted at number 25 on the Norwegian VG-lista singles chart and lasted on the chart for two weeks.
 On 13 April 2015, the song was certified gold by IFPI Norway.
 The remix EP for the song was released on 28 November 2014 and includes four remixes by Maps, Coucheron, Bjørn Torske, and Bates' Big Black Delta project.
 The 405 premiered the Maps' remix of the song on 24 November 2014.
 On 3 December 2014, the music video for "Fade Away" was released.
 Directed by Lærke Herthoni, it depicts Sundfor in a hectic, foggy dream world filled with silhouettes.
-On 8 January 2015, the second single of the album, "Delirious," premiered in the magazine The Fader.
+On 8 January 2015, the second single of the album, "Delirious", premiered in the magazine The Fader.
 A remix EP for the song, issued on 2 February 2015, is a set of three remixes by Richard X, Andre Bratten, and I Break Horses.
-"Delirious" was ranked number 97 on Pretty Much Amazing's list of "The 100 Best Songs of 2015."
+"Delirious" was ranked number 97 on Pretty Much Amazing's list of "The 100 Best Songs of 2015".
+Pitchfork released the "dark, glitchy" video for "Accelerate", which was directed by Stian Andersen, on 19 October 2015.
+The clip directed by Stian Andersen shows a "dark, glitchy perspective on the artist as she thrashes around on stage".

 Reception

-Ten Love Songs widespread acclaim from music critics upon its release, with some reviewers calling it one of the best albums of 2015 as well as of the decade and all-time.
-The LP was the sixteenth most critically well-received release of 2015 according to Metacritic, receiving perfect-score reviews from reviewers of publications such as musicOMH, Release Magazine, the Norwegian and Swedish editions of Gaffa magazine, and The Guardian.
+Ten Love Songs received widespread acclaim from music critics upon its release, with some reviewers calling it one of the best albums of 2015 as well as of the decade and all-time.
+The record was the sixteenth most critically well-received release of 2015 according to Metacritic, receiving perfect-score reviews from reviewers of publications such as musicOMH, Release Magazine, the Norwegian and Swedish editions of Gaffa magazine, and The Guardian.
 Some critics called Ten Love Songs perfect in every way.
-These included a reviewer from God Is in the TV, who said that it "has so many special moments" and "not a single second feels wasted," and Fredrik Schlatta Wik, who wrote that "there is something about her voice, melodies, chord progression and lyrics that move me," which he wrote it was rare for an album to move him.
+These included a reviewer from God Is in the TV, who said that it "has so many special moments" and "not a single second feels wasted", and Fredrik Schlatta Wik, who wrote that "there is something about her voice, melodies, chord progression and lyrics that move me", which he wrote it was rare for an album to move him.